Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + Give us the possibility in these difficult times to get a little closer and make life a little more entertaining.

-The idea was born now during the pandemic.
+The idea was born during the pandemic.
 It is believed that interest in travel will increase markedly after this difficult time is over.
 Choosing a destination is not always easy, but through a page where you can search for destinations and integrate with other travelers,

 check their ratings and reviews of the different places they have been to, in some way the choice makes it easier to choose where you would like to go in the future.